Obamacare and Its Constitutional Challenges

 Clearly with a track record like that, it isn’t fit to be used.
 It exists as just another example of unconstitutional activity that needs to stop.

 Norm Novitsky and the In Search of Liberty Team

-Thank you for taking the time to be a part of our journey as we continue to work toward enlightening and helping Americans with this highly entertaining, informative movie for people from all walks of life on the importance of the US Constitution, and what it means for our freedom, our way of life and our continued prosperity.
+Thank you for taking the time to be a part of our journey as we continue to work toward enlightening and helping Americans with this highly entertaining, informative movie for people from all walks of life on the importance of our US Constitution, and what it means for our freedom, our way of life and our continued prosperity.

-Support and learn more about our film In Search of Liberty.
+Learn more about our film In Search of Liberty.

-See our Producer and Director’s IMDB profile here!
+See our Producer and Director's IMDB profile.